MCV-Software/socializer/README.md

 If you have used [TWBlue](https://github.com/manuelcortez/twblue) before, the socializer's interface is quite similar.
 Once you have authorised your account, you will see a window with the following elements:

-* A tree view at the left of the window, where you will see the list of buffers (at the moment, there are only five  of these: news feed, my wall, my audios, popular audios and recommended audios).
+* A tree view at the left of the window, where you will see the list of buffers (at the moment, there are only five  of these: news feed, my wall, my audios, populars and recommended).
+These buffers are divided in two categories, posts and music.
+You could expand each category for seeing the child buffers.
 * A button for making a post to your wall.
+* In audio buffers, Two buttons: Play and play all.
 * A list where you will see the posts for the currently selected buffer.
 * A status bar where the program will put some useful information about what it's doing at the moment.
-* And a menu bar, that is not used yet.
+* And a menu bar, which could be used for making a search for audio files in VK, or check for updates.

 When socializer starts, it will try to load your news items, wall and audios.
 At the moment there are only a few supported actions for   these items: